 There's nothing more enchanting than the iconic "rose-covered cottage."
 The imagery of quaint, thatched-roof homes covered with long, sweet-smelling trails of colorful roses.
 Climbing roses can form a vibrant landscape backdrop for border perennials and annuals.
 They are also a lovely choice for arbors, trellises, fences, and pergolas.
-Most varieties will grow from 6 to 12 feet (1.8 to 3.2 m) long and spread about 3 to 4 feet (0.9 to 1.2 m) wide.
+Most varieties grow 6 to 12 feet (1.8 to 3.2 m) long and spread 3 to 4 feet (0.9 to 1.2 m) wide.
 They are available in a range of pastels, brights, and multi-colors.

-Climbers are considerably less fussy than their bush-form rose cousins; you simply need to have a handle on the basics and a little help from Mother Nature.
+Climbers are considerably less fussy than their bush-form rose cousins; you need to have a handle on the basics and a little help from Mother Nature.

 Choosing a Variety